 2. Story, dialogue and the musical score:

-Treasure hunting is a good and – probably a very used – storyline idea for many games including Uncharted, Tomb Raider, but what makes those games so special is that they’ve taken the idea of “searching for a treasure” and twisted it a lot by utilizing fictional characters, theories and by encountering demons and extraordinary creatures along the way.
-Now the unique game mechanics in both of the previous games give them a different taste and an atmosphere even though in the end they’re both just adventure platformers.
+Treasure hunting is a good and – probably a very used – storyline idea for many games including Uncharted, Tomb Raider.
+However what makes those games so special is that they’ve taken the idea of “searching for a treasure”.
+Twisted it a lot by utilizing fictional characters, theories and by encountering demons and extraordinary creatures along the way.
+Now the unique game mechanics in both of the previous games give them a different taste and an atmosphere.
+Even though in the end they’re both just adventure platformers.

 Taking the short gameplay of “Unearthed: Episode 1” into account, I don’t think that the game succeeded in delivering what you expect from an “Episode 1” kind of a game.
-The beginning has used a very common storytelling method that – again – has been used by Uncharted, that is kickstarting the game with a scene that is almost near the ending while being narrated by the protagonist, then by getting to a critical scene in the game, suddenly you’re taken back to the very beginning portion of the story, where you try to figure out how you got to that critical scene of the story, pretty interesting story progress if you ask me.
+The beginning has used a very common storytelling method that – again – has been used by Uncharted.
+That is kickstarting the game with a scene that is almost near the ending while being narrated by the protagonist.
+Then by getting to a critical scene in the game, suddenly you’re taken back to the very beginning portion of the story.
+Wherein you try to figure out how you got to that critical scene of the story, pretty interesting story progress if you ask me.

-One more similarity with Uncharted is a scene in the very beginning where you get to your treasure, and suddenly the place is filled with enemies and you have to make your way back to the entrance to save your sister, this is exactly what happens in Uncharted: Drake’s Fortune.
+One more similarity with Uncharted is a scene in the very beginning where you get to your treasure.
+All of a sudden the place is filled with enemies and you have to make your way back to the entrance to save your sister.
+This is exactly what happens in Uncharted: Drake’s Fortune.

 The car chase scene was a typical replica of Uncharted; I’ll just let you decide according to the image below: